laforge49/JActor2/README.md

 1. **AsyncRequest** - An AsyncRequest has a send method for sending 2-way messages.
 It also tracks the number of 2-way messages that have been sent and for which a result or exception has not been received.
 An ExceptionHandler can be assigned and updated while the request is being processed.
-Additionally, the AsyncRequest method has onCancel and onClose methods that can be overridden, though these must be thread-safe methods.
+Additionally, the AsyncRequest class has onCancel and onClose methods that can be overridden, though these must be thread-safe methods.
 2. **SyncRequest** - SyncRequest is a simplified and synchronous version of AsyncRequest.
 Being synchronous, it can not send other requests with a callback.
 Nor does it support exception handlers, as try/catch will suffice.
 In place